JanHerca/urantiapedia/output/wikijs/en/article/Paving_the_Way.md

 But if the Papers are not for the purpose of starting a new organized and authoritative religion, what then are they for?
 Perhaps one of their purposes is reflected in these words from Paper 2:

 > “The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.
 Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul.
-Truth, beauty, and goodness are divine realities, and as man ascends the scale of spiritual living, these supreme qualities of the Eternal become increasingly co-ordinated and unified in God, who is love.” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+Truth, beauty, and goodness are divine realities, and as man ascends the scale of spiritual living, these supreme qualities of the Eternal become increasingly co-ordinated and unified in God, who is love.” (<a id="a44_654"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

 The Papers certainly provide the information that could pave the way for a better understanding by Christians of Jesus’ revelation of the true nature of God—also of God as not simply the one “who is love” but the one who epitomizes the very essence of love.
 The potential is there to benefit all the religions of mankind.